-In the inner-city, worth checking out is Chapel Street, which runs through South Yarra, Prahran and Windsor, and is home to Australian designer boutiques as well as foreign franchises and luxury brands (at the South Yarra end).
+In the inner-city, worth checking out is Chapel Street, which runs through South Yarra, Prahran and Windsor, and is home to a mix of Australian designer boutiques as well as foreign franchises and luxury brands (at the South Yarra end).

 Acland Street in St Kilda, Ormond Road in Elwood and Carlisle Street in Balaclava, are dotted with lovely accessories shops, gift stores, bookshops, and boutiques.
 I like Scout House at 125 Grey Street, St Kilda, for handmade and vintage homeware and Lulu at 322 Carlisle Street, which has handcrafted accessories by independent designers.

-Brunswick Street in Fitzroy, parallel Smith Street in Fitzroy/Collingwood, and Gertrude Street, which connect the two, are all lined with interesting shops, such as Books for Cooks (233 Gertrude St), Polyester Records (387 Brunswick St), Queen Clothing (77 Smith St) for local designers, and Tomorrow Never Knows (415 Brunswick St), for local jewellery.
+Brunswick Street in Fitzroy, parallel Smith Street in Fitzroy and Collingwood, and Gertrude Street, which connect the two, are all lined with interesting shops, such as Books for Cooks (233 Gertrude St), Polyester Records (387 Brunswick St), Queen Clothing (77 Smith St) for local designers, and Tomorrow Never Knows (415 Brunswick St), for local jewellery.

 Rose Street Artists Market (60 Rose St, Fitzroy) has original clothes, jewellery, crafts, and arty objects made by local designers.
 If you have time and are happy to venture a little further afield, also try High Street and Beatty Avenue in Armadale, which boast beautiful stores, and High Street, Northcote, which is home to indie designers and vintage shops.

 Back in the CBD, while malls like Melbourne Central can be skipped, worth a look for lovers of luxury items and high-end fashion is the GPO.
 While it has franchises you’ll find around the globe (Georg Jensen, Mandarina Duck, Pandora, Karen Millen, Camper etc), it also houses some of Australia’s finest designer labels — Leona Edmiston, Akira Isogawa, Lisa Ho, Sass & Bide, Zimmerman, and Dinosaur Designs.
 Built in 1864 in a neo-Renaissance style, the architecture is also splendid, although I’m not a fan of the glass shopfronts on the ground floor.